BUSN0004 Introductory Mathematics

 extrapolated and interpolated values; (5) calculate data analysis measures of central tendency (mean, mode and median) and dispersion (range, IQR, variance and standard deviation) and use appropriate technology to evaluate these measures to fully describe samples and populations; (6) understand the basic principles of statistics including probability, data classification, collection, analysis and representation to build a solid foundation for more advanced topics in Business Statistics; and (7) explain algebra and calculus fundamentals.

-- Typically this unit is assessed in the following ways: (1) in-class tests; (2) oral presentation; and (3) final exam.
+- Indicative assessments in this unit are as follows: (1) in-class tests; (2) oral presentation; and (3) final exam.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.

 - 60 hours face to face comprising over 12 weeks 2*1 hour lectures; 2 hour tutorial + 1 hour tutorial

 - Unit Outline

 Trimester 2_2019 [TRI-2_2019]

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.